 The hair rig is one of the easiest and most applicable carp rigs out there!
 It is as simple as it is brilliant and effective and can catch you a lot of fish.
 I have been using this rig for many years and it has produced countless takes for me.
 So, I wrote this guide in order to show you how to make a hair rig the right way.

-All you really need to make a hair rig is a size 4 wide gape carp hook and a 7-10” piece of 30lb braided hooklink material.
-In order to tie the hooklength onto your hook, you will use a knotless knot, leaving about 1-1.5” of the hooklength hanging from the hook eye.
+All you really need to make a hair rig is a size 4 wide gape carp hook and a 7-10” piece of 20lb braided hooklink.
+To tie the hooklink onto your hook, you can use a knotless knot, leaving about 1-1.5” of the hooklength hanging from the hook eye.
 This extra piece, with a small loop in the end, will be your hair.

 Continue to read this step-by-step guide if you want to know exactly how to make a hair rig.

-Big carp demand reliable, high-quality hair rigs, which is why you should use very strong hooks and hooklink material.
-My go-to tackle is a size 4 Korda Wide Gape X hook (check it on Amazon: here) and a 20lb Korda Dark Matter hooklink material (find it on Amazon: here).
+Big carp demand reliable, high-quality hair rigs, which is why you should use very strong hooks and hooklinks.
+My go-to tackle is a size 4 Korda Wide Gape X hook (check it on Amazon) and a 20lb Korda Dark Matter hooklink material (find it on Amazon here).

 Step 1: Tie a Small Loop